 This recipe was given to me from my mother-in-law when I got married.
-Her son loves it, so I had to get it right for him.
+Her son loves it, so I wanted to get it right for him.
 The fish is marinated in ginger, garlic, peri peri paste and Moroccan spice.

 - 1 medium tilapia (or bream), gutted and cleaned